*Note: This post has been updated with the Secure Act of 2020 changes*

 If withdrawals are needed, create a Stretch IRA.
-Doing so will allow you to take distributions without incurring the 10% early distribution penalty, which you would be subject to if you Treat As Your Own and took distributions.
+Doing so will allow you to take distributions without incurring the 10% early distribution penalty.

 Stretch IRA: You must begin taking annual distributions no later than 12/31 of the year after the original owner’s death.
-Distributions are calculated using either the surviving spouse’s life expectancy or the deceased account holder’s remaining life expectancy, whichever is longer based on the Single Life Expectancy Table.
+Distributions are calculated using either the surviving spouse’s life expectancy or the deceased owners’ remaining life expectancy, whichever is longer.
+Both are based on the Single Life Expectancy Table.

-Treat As Your Own: When you make it your own, regardless of whether your spouse reached 70½ or not, distributions are required when you reach 70½, using the Uniform Lifetime Table.
+Treat As Your Own: When you make it your own, regardless of whether your spouse reached 72 or not, distributions are required when you reach 72.